10 Things To Consider Before You Hit Retirement

 3. Clear your debt

 Ideally, you should have cleared all your debts before you hit retirement.
 By clearing your debts, you improve your net worth and credit rating which might be helpful should you need to take another loan in the future.

-Credit card debts are usually the first priority to be cleared off due to its high interest rates, followed by personal loans and car loans.
+Next, consider your home loan.
 There has been an ongoing debate on whether home loans should be cleared off sooner than needed for the peace of mind of being debt-free.
 If you think paying off home loan last is a better idea, perhaps you should look into the option of refinancing your mortgage.